What is it like to take part in research?

 On average, you will only need to come to our clinic once a month after you had attended the first few study visits.
 Some of our studies can run for a while, and some involve follow-up procedures to see whether the treatment can obtain a long-lasting effect such as further MRIs or x-rays.
 Some studies may also involve diary-style reporting of daily pain levels for the duration of the trial.

-At this stage, please remember to follow the Dos and Don’ts of the study in order to avoid disqualification from the study – your doctor and study team will explain what you can and can’t do while participating in a study before you consent to take part and details of this can be found in the Participant Information Sheet.
+Please remember to follow the Dos and Don’ts of the study in order to avoid disqualification from the study – your doctor and study team will explain what you can and can’t do while participating in a study before you consent to take part and details of this can be found in the Participant Information Sheet.

 After the treatment period, there is a follow up period.
 The follow up visits and phone calls are used to assess your safety and the efficacy of the medication beyond the treatment period.